Barong (mythology)

-Barong (ᬩᬭᭀᬂ) is a panther-like creature and character in the mythology of Bali, Indonesia.
+Barong (ᬩᬭᭀᬂ) is a panther-like creature and character in the Balinese culture of Bali, Indonesia.
 He is the king of the spirits, leader of the hosts of good, and enemy of Rangda, the demon queen and mother of all spirit guarders in the mythological traditions of Bali.
 The battle between Barong and Rangda is featured in the Barong dance to represent the eternal battle between good and evil.

 Origin

-Barong animal mask dance, together with sanghyang dance are considered native Balinese dances, probably predating Hindu influences.
+Barong animal mask dance, together with sanghyang dance, are considered native Balinese dances, probably predating Hindu influences.
 The native Indonesians of Austronesian heritage often have similar mask dances that represent either ancestral or natural spirits; an example is Dayak's Hudoq dance or any similar bear worship practice.
 The term barong is thought to have been derived from the local term bahruang, which today corresponds to the Indonesian word beruang which means "bear".
 It refers to a good spirit, that takes the form of an animal as the guardian of the forest (compare to bear worship).

 In Balinese mythology, the good spirit is identified as Banas Pati Raja.
 Banas Pati Raja is the fourth "brother" or spirit child that accompanies a child throughout their life, which is a similar concept to guardian angels.
 Banas Pati Raja is the spirit that animates Barong.
 A protector spirit, he is often represented as a lion.
 The Barong is often portrayed as accompanied by two monkeys.

-Barong is portrayed as a lion with a red head, covered in white thick fur, and wearing gilded jewelry adorned with pieces of mirrors.
+Barong is portrayed as a lion with a red head, covered in thick white fur, and wearing gilded jewellery adorned with pieces of mirrors.
 The shape of the lion Barong is somewhat similar to a Pekingese dog.
 The origins of the Barong are far back in time and quite uncertain.
 Its origins could be from animist worship, before Hinduism appeared, when villagers still believed in the supernatural protective power of animals.